 - Personalize the course by being present – when working with new faculty I always suggest that they include a welcome video at the beginning of the course as well as the beginning of each lesson, module or unit.
 And when needed I recommend that new faculty create an assignment-specific video for those assignments that may trip students up or include detailed directions.
 Taking this approach not only helps to engage the students and personalize the content but it also helps the faculty to feel more vested in their course.

 - Be creative when engaging students – learning to teach online is not something we can learn overnight.
-Some faculty that I have worked with will write personalized emails to a few students every week will some positive information about the tasks performed during the previous week.
+Some faculty that I have worked with will write personalized emails to a few students every week with some positive information about the tasks performed during the previous week.
 Another faculty person that I’ve met along the way uses screencasting to review and provide feedback for writing assignments.
 They can quickly share that message with students via link to the video.
 This is all done in an effort to make the students feel that you are present and interested in their success.

-- Use discussion boards – using discussion boards often is as a wise move for all faculty.
-This helps keep the course on point has to this can quickly hear off on a tangent and steer away from the content.
+- Use discussion boards – using discussion boards often is a wise move for all faculty.
+This helps keep the course on point so this can quickly hear off on a tangent and steer away from the content.
 This also lets students know that you’re interested and care about what they’re saying, as they will be looking forward to your responses.
 Responses can be praise, critiques or just simply calling for more critical thinking.